phillipleblanc/spiceai-fed-demo/README.md

 ```

 Now I have a running service that provides a unified SQL interface to my data sources.
 I also centralize storing the secrets needed to access my data sources, so my application becomes simpler.
 It also provides a natural connection pooler for backend DBs like Postgres.

-Spice.ai natively uses Arrow for all operations - so it's fast, and applications can take advantage of a unified data model across all data sources.
-Query parquet files in S3, Postgres tables, and get all data in Arrow.

 4. Show queries in `spice sql`